Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-In the paper by Haantjes \cite{Haa}, the original proof of Theorem \ref{th:Haan}, which was developed in a completely different way, is explicitly carried out only for the case of a semisimple operator.
-In \cite{DeF} and \cite{Gut}, the integrability of the eigen-distributions of a \textit{Nijenhuis operator} with generalized eigenvectors of Riesz index $2$ was proved.
+In the article by Haantjes~\cite{Haa}, the original proof of Theorem \ref{th:Haan}, which was developed in a completely different way, is explicitly carried out only for the case of a semisimple operator.
+In~\cite{DeF}, the integrability of the eigen-distributions of a \textit{Nijenhuis operator} with generalized eigenvectors of Riesz index $2$ was proved.
 However, the case of Haantjes operators was not considered.
-On the other hand, to the best of our knowledge, the proofs of the Haantjes theorem available in the literature (see for instance \cite{FN}, \cite{GVY}) are based on the more restrictive assumption that the Haantjes operator be diagonalizable.
-In the particular case of a Nijenhuis operator, we are able to prove new invariance properties of its eigenvalues.
-They generalize the results proved in \cite{DeF,Gut} for Nijenhuis operators with Riesz index equal to $2$ to the case of an arbitrary Riesz index.
-Precisely, evaluating the Nijenhuis torsion on such eigenvector fields, we get
+Besides, to the best of our knowledge, the proofs of the Haantjes theorem available in the literature (see for instance~\cite{FN,GVY}) are based on the quite restrictive assumption that the Haantjes operator is semisimple.